Lcondren/Calculator/README.md

 ### Built with
  - Vim text editor
+ - Powershell was used to run the application

 #### Instructions to run the application
 1. User is asked to provide which operator